 An alignment protractor is a tool for aligning the stylus of a turntable cartride as precisely as possible to two null points.
 This is an important step when setting up a record player.
-Precise alignment minimizes noise and inner groove distortion.
+Precise alignment minimizes distortion.
 Vinyl records sound better and last longer with a well aligned needle.

 How does turntable cartridge alignment work?

 With a pivoted tonearm and the phono cartridge mounted at an offset angle, there are usually two null points at which the stylus is perfectly tangent to the grooves on the record surface.
 At these points the tracking error is zero, so no additional distortion is caused by the stylus being at an angle.
-The exact location of the null points also determines where on the record one will hear the most tracking distortion.
+The exact location of the null points determines where on the record one will hear the most tracking distortion.
 The stylus can only align to both null points at one particular overhang distance and offset angle.
-A turntable protractor is the tool that will help you set this alignment.
+A protractor is the tool that will help you set this alignment.
 The instructions for each of our protractor generators will tell you how to align a turntable cartridge

 2-point protractors and sightline protractors are universal and can be used on any turntable (provided the slots in the headshell are long enough to allow for the chosen alignment geometry).
 Arc protractors on the other hand are designed for a particular record player’s pivot to spindle distance.

 The great advantage of arc protractors is that overhang and offset angle are set independently.
 This makes aligning a turntable cartridge easier than with a 2-point protractor.
 Accuracy is easier to achieve than with a sightline protractor.
 It simply takes less effort to get a good result and minimal fine tuning is required.

-Which kind of turntable protractor is the best?
+Which kind of turntable protractor is the best tool for cartridge alignment?
 Universal 2-point, sightline or arc protractor?

 If the pivot to spindle distance is known, using an arc protractor generator is highly recommended.
 If it is unknown, a universal protractor has to be used.
 The geometry can be set to the same specifications for either alignment tool, so the results should be the same if carefully done.